 - 4.1 Bid responses must be submitted in electronic format only and must be e-mailed to the dedicated e-mail address as provided herein. - 4.2 Bid responses should be in generally acceptable / standard electronic file format/s (i.e., Microsoft suite of products or pdf) to enable access thereto by the IDC for purposes of evaluating responses received.
-Where documents are presented in a format which cannot be accessed by the IDC through generally acceptable formats, such bid response will be disqualified. - 4.3 The closing date for the submission of bids is 18 April 2024 not later than 11:00 AM (before midday).
+Where documents are presented in a format which cannot be accessed by the IDC through generally acceptable formats, such bid response will be disqualified. - 4.3 The closing date for the submission of bids is 6 May 2024 not later than 11:00 AM (before midday).
 No late bids will be considered.
-Bids must only be sent to tenders@idc.co.za.
-Bids sent to any other email address other than the one specified herein will be disqualified and will not be considered for evaluation.
-It is the bidder's responsibility to ensure that the bid is sent to the correct email address and that this is received by the IDC before the closing date and time in IDC's dedicated tender e-mail inbox / address (tenders@idc.co.za). - 4.4 Bidders are advised to submit / send its bid responses at least 30 minutes before the 11:00AM deadline to avoid any Information Technology (IT) network congestions or technical challenges in this regard which may result in bid responses being received late.
-IDC's e-mail servers are configured to receive e-mails with sizes up to 50MB.
+Bids must only be uploaded on IDC e-tender portal, any tender submitted by other means than the one specified herein will be disqualified and will not be considered for evaluation. - 4.4 The IDC will not be held responsible for any of the following: - 4.4.1 bid responses not submitted via IDC e-tender portal; - 4.4.2 bid responses being inaccessible due to non-standard electronic file formats being utilised to submit responses by bidders; - 4.4.3 any security breaches and unlawful interception of tender / bid responses by third parties outside the IDC's IT network domain;